Viveve Medical, Inc. (VIVE): History, Ownership, Mission, How It Works & Makes Money

 Product/Service Target Market Key Features

-Viveve® System (Console & Treatment Tips) Physicians (Gynecologists, Urologists, Plastic Surgeons, Dermatologists) offering women's intimate health treatments Patented Cryogen-cooled Monopolar Radiofrequency (CMRF) technology; Non-invasive procedure for specific women's health conditions; Single-session treatment protocol.
+Viveve® System (Console) Medical Practices (Gynecologists, Urologists, Dermatologists) Patented Cryogen-cooled Monopolar Radiofrequency (CMRF) technology; Non-invasive, single-session console for women's intimate health treatments.

-Recurring Revenue (Treatment Tips) Existing system owners/practices Single-use, disposable tips required for each patient treatment, creating an ongoing revenue stream per system placed.
+Recurring Revenue (Treatment Tips) Existing System Owners/Practices Single-use, disposable tips required for each patient procedure; Creates a high-margin, predictable revenue stream per system placed.

 Viveve Medical, Inc. (VIVE) How It Makes Money